Landscape design software

-Professional landscape design software requires detailed information to be output for contract documentation, which will usually constitute drawings, specifications and reports (schedules/bills of quantity).
-The more sophisticated landscape design software solutions automate the process of generating reports (schedules/bills of quantity) from intelligent data in the drawing; such intelligence is usually contained within labels (annotations) which include, in the case of planting, automatic calculation routines to determine the number of individual plants based on plant spacings (centres) per area or length.
-When labelled areas or lengths are modified (stretched or shrunk), associated labels are recalculated at the same time as reports (schedules/bills of quantity) contained in or associated with the same drawing.
+Professional landscape design software requires detailed information to be produced for contract documentation, typically including drawings, specifications, and reports (schedules/bills of quantity).
+More advanced software automates the generation of such reports from intelligent data in the drawing; this data is usually embedded in labels (annotations) that, in the case of planting, automatically calculate the number of plants based on spacing per area or length.
+When labelled areas or lengths are modified, the corresponding labels and reports are recalculated simultaneously.

 Features

 Below is a list of some features provided by such software: